escapecreative/design-upgrade-learndash/README.md

 **NOTE:** Uncanny LearnDash Toolkit styles are only upgraded if you're using the "LearnDash 3.0" active template.
 Styles do not apply to the "Legacy" template.

+## Plugin Compatibility

+### Ratings, Reviews & Feedback plugin by WisdmLabs

+As of version 2.5, we now enhance the styles of the Ratings, Reviews & Feedback plugin by WisdmLabs.
+For a detailed overview, please see our [article on ldx.design](https://ldx.design/design-upgrade-wisdmlabs-ratings-reviews).

 ## Roadmap

 As LearnDash adds new features, it is our goal to keep this plugin updated.